Thomasdezeeuw/heph/rt/examples/README.md

 1_hello_world`, and it should print "Hello World".

+## 2. Spawning Actors

+The second example takes a closer looking at spawning actors.
+The code can be found in `2_spawning_actor.rs` and run with `cargo run --example 2_spawning_actor`.

 ## 3. RPC

 Example three shows how Heph makes Remote Procedure Calls (RPC) easy.

-## 4. Synchronous Actor

-The fourth example how to use synchronous actors.
-These are actors that have the thread all to themselves, which means that can do heavy computation and blocking I/O without stalling other actors.

 ## 4. IP Server